Reinforce the University Brand

 As you create your website, strive for a similar balance.
 You will need to curate your content on a regular basis — editing, adding and eliminating content to keep your information current, consistent and relevant.

 Be Viewable on Screens of Any Size

 Responsive design allows a website to rearrange and resize itself based on the screen it is being viewed on.
-Responsiveness ensures that the site is useful and usable whether the user is on a desktop computer, tablet or phone.
+Responsiveness ensures that the site is useful and useable whether the user is on a desktop computer, tablet or phone.